Northrop F-5: F-5E and F-5F Tiger II

 In 1970, Northrop won the International Fighter Aircraft (IFA) competition to replace the F-5A, with better air-to-air performance against aircraft like the Soviet MiG-21.
-The resultant aircraft, initially known as F-5A-21, subsequently became the F-5E.
-It had more powerful (5,000 lbf) General Electric J85-21 engines, and had a lengthened and enlarged fuselage, accommodating more fuel.
+The resulting aircraft, initially known as F-5A-21, subsequently became the F-5E.
+It had two more powerful GE J85-21 engines, each with 3600 lbf dry thrust and 5000 lbf in afterburner, and had a lengthened and enlarged fuselage to accommodate more fuel.
 Its wings were fitted with enlarged leading edge extensions, giving an increased wing area and improved maneuverability.
-The aircraft's avionics were more sophisticated, crucially including a radar (initially the Emerson Electric AN/APQ-153) (the F-5A and B had no radar).
+The aircraft's avionics were more sophisticated, crucially including a radar (initially the Emerson Electric AN/APQ-153) (F-5A and B had no radar).
 It retained the gun armament of two M39 cannons, one on either side of the nose of the F-5A.
 Various specific avionics fits could be accommodated at a customer's request, including an inertial navigation system, TACAN and ECM equipment.
 Additionally the two position nose landing gear from the Canadian CF-5 was incorporated to reduce takeoff distance.

 The first F-5E flew on 11 August 1972.
 A two-seat combat-capable trainer, the F-5F, was offered, first flying on 25 September 1974, at Edwards Air Force Base, with a new nose, that was three feet longer, which, unlike the F-5B that did not mount a gun, allowed it to retain a single M39 cannon, albeit with a reduced ammunition capacity.
 The two-seater was equipped with the Emerson AN/APQ-157 radar, which is a derivative of the AN/APQ-153 radar, with dual control and display systems to accommodate the two-men crew, and the radar has the same range of AN/APQ-153, around 10 nmi.
 On 6 April 1973, the 425th TFS at Williams Air Force Base, Arizona, received the first F-5E Tiger II.

 A reconnaissance version, the RF-5E Tigereye, with a sensor package in the nose displacing the radar and one cannon, was also offered.

 The F-5E eventually received the official name Tiger II; 792 F-5Es, 146 F-5Fs and 12 RF-5Es were eventually built by Northrop.
 More were built under license overseas: 91 F-5Es and F-5Fs in Switzerland, 68 by Korean Air in South Korea, and 308 in Taiwan.

 The F-5E proved to be a successful combat aircraft in service with US allies, but had no combat service with the US Air Force, though the F-5A with modifications, designated F-5C, was flown by the US in Vietnam.
 The F-5E evolved into the single-engine F-5G, which was rebranded the F-20 Tigershark.
 It lost out on export sales to the F-16 Fighting Falcon in the 1980s.